macimax/WIKI_STEPMANIA/List-of-Song-Modifiers.md

 # Life Type

+**Note**: Some themes have this option in Player Options instead of Song Options.

 Bar: Normal lifebar type.

 Battery: Miss a note and lose a life.
 If you run out of lives, you fail the song.